fallenpegasus/openshift-smsgroup/README.md

 * To send a message to the group, just SMS the message to the phone number.
 It will be broadcast to everyone who's joined.

-* You do not have to be a member of the group to send a message to it.
+* If you send a message and you are not joined, it will join you.

 * A limitation imposed by Twilio is that SMSs are sending rate limited to one per second.